Slashgear/personal-blog/content/posts/stop-dev-to.md

 - To promote your blog
 - To avoid having your copyrights stolen

 All authors should have their own personal blog where they publish the content.
-They can then share it on other platforms by indicating a `canonical url` pointing to their blog page.
+They can then share it on other platforms by setting a `canonical url` targeting to their blog page.

 Dev.to has this feature, which is very rare. **I would really like this feature to be highlighted** so that the authors are aware of the problem.

-For example, this post is available on my personal blog and this content is shared here on Dev.to.
+For example, this post is available on [my personal blog](https://slashgear.github.io/posts/stop-dev-to/) and this content is shared here on Dev.to.

 I also worked on a project a side project for an open source syndication platform named ["Open Blog"](https://open-blog.dev/) in order to raise awareness about not being the owner of your content.
 If you liked this article, don't hesitate to take a look at it.